Russia for Russians: Modern Russia

-The notion "Russia for Russians" resurfaced again later in the 1980s when the ultra-nationalist Pamyat staged a series of demonstrations and passed out handbills that read "Russia for Russians!" and "Death to the Yids!".
+The notion "Russia for Russians" resurfaced again later in the 1980s when the ultra-nationalist Pamyat staged a series of demonstrations and passed out handbills that read "Russia for Russians!" and "Death to the Zhids!".

 With the outbreak of a second war in Chechnya in 1998 and growing antipathy to "strangers" in Russia after Vladimir Putin's advent to power, the proportion of those who subscribe to the maxim "Russia for Russians" began to increase, partly as a reaction to the crisis and instability and uncertainty of the 1990s as well as growing public discontent with the influx of migrants from Central Asia, the South Caucasus, and China.
 Thus, the overall number of its supporters rose from 46% in 1998 to 58% in 2005.
 By "Russians", the respondents frequently mean exclusively ethnic Russians, and preferably with a "Slavic face" appearance, not Russian citizens.
 This slogan has become a prominent feature at nationalist manifestations during the annual Unity Day holiday.
 The victims of ethnic and racial violence also reported hearing chants of "Russia for Russians" during attacks.

 In 2003, during a television broadcast with President of Russia, Russians on the streets asked him questions.
 One of the elderly men asked Vladimir Putin what his and his party's stance on "Russia for Russians" slogan was.
 Putin responded that those who shout and act upon such slogan are "either idiots or provocateurs" (придурки либо провокаторы), who "don't understand what they do and shout".
 Putin also mentioned that such people want to weaken the Russian Federation, composed of many nations and cultures, by inciting racial and national hatred which ultimately would lead to the Federation's dissolution.
 Putin also warned that the law enforcement agencies should act as soon as possible against such people who threaten public order.